proquant/integration-guide/README.md

 }
 ```

-We've covered what Events are and what type of Events you may receive from ProQuant.
-All that's left is to see how to respond to these HTTP requests.
+We've covered what Events are and what type of ProQuant Events you may receive.
+Finally, let's look at how to appropriately respond to the HTTP Requests we send your way.

 # Responding to Events
 If all goes well and the Event has been handled successfully, *or is irrelevant to you and you did not consume/handle it at all*, simply respond with status code 200 and an empty body.